 If you want to know about even more local drinks, such as the pungent tsipouro and the famous rakomelo, delve into a guide to Greek spirits and have your order ready for when you’ll need it!

 Now let’s get into the meat of things- literally.
 Counting thousands of years of existence, Greek cuisine varies from one region to another while keeping its core elements similar.
 The riches of Greek cuisine are not limited to souvlaki and pastitsio, not that anything would be wrong with that!

 After sorting out the dos and don'ts of eating in Greece, you’ll have the opportunity to discover why Greece is a foodie’s paradise but also why Greece is the best place for vegetarians by getting familiar with the most popular Greek products.

-When visiting Greece learning how to order like a local in a Greek tavern is key.
+When traveling to Greece, learning how to order like a local in a Greek tavern is key.
 Not only will you gain the respect of the owners and make your life significantly easier, but you will also avoid unpleasant surprises - we believe that being presented with a plate of cooked snails when you didn’t mean to order can be quite a traumatic experience.